korbexmachina/blog/content/posts/Go Archive It!.md

 ---
 ## Introduction

 [go-archive-it](https://github.com/korbexmachina/go-archive-it) is a lightweight archive management utility written in Go.
-The archive instructions are defined in a human readable `.yaml` file.
+The archive instructions are defined in a human-readable `.yaml` file.
 The format as of the writing of this post (Subject to change until v0.1.0) is as follows:

 ```yaml
 vaultpath: